oslokommune/okctl-upgrade/gists/helm-component-extraction/argocd/README.md

 ## Installation

-The installation consists of three parts:
+The installation consists of the following parts:

 1. Setup a Cognito user pool client
-2. Setup a TLS certificate
+2. Setup an SSL certificate
 3. Install the Helm chart
+4. Setup a [deploy key](https://docs.github.com/en/developers/overview/managing-deploy-keys#deploy-keys) for the repository

 ### Initial